What Are Hatch Chiles?

 How to Freeze Hatch Chiles

 Once they are grilled or roasted they can be frozen.
 Again, once seeded, you may puree them, chop or dice them, or lay them flat between layers of parchment of wax paper, and then freeze them in a freezer-proof container.
 Try to remove any excess air from the container or freezer-proof plastic bag you are storing the chilies in before you freeze them.
+They will keep in the freezer for up to a year, just in time for you to lay in your new supply of hatch peppers.

 What Kind of Pepper is a Hatch Green Chile?